nrc/r4cppp/hello world.md

 }
 ```

-`let is used to introduce a variable, world is the variable name and it is a
+`let` is used to introduce a variable, world is the variable name and it is a
-`string (technically the type is &'static str, but more on that in a later
+string (technically the type is `&'static str`, but more on that in a later
-`post).
+post).
 We don't need to specify the type, it will be inferred for us.

 Using `{}` in the `println!` statement is like using `%s` in printf.
 In fact, it
 is a bit more general than that because Rust will try to convert the variable to
-a string if it is not one already*.
+a string if it is not one already<sup>[1](#1)</sup>.
 You can easily play around with this sort of
 thing - try multiple strings and using numbers (integer and float literals will
 work).